 The ramping function is performed during power up as well as any time the set point is changed.
-If MINR (minutes) or HRR (hours) is chosen for RAMP, the unit will perform the ramping function.
+If MINR or HRR is chosen for RAMP, the unit will perform the ramping function.
 The ramp rate is programmed by adjusting RR.
 The ramping function is disabled as soon as failure mode, manual control mode, auto-tuning mode or calibration mode is entered.